livegnik/2way-poc-design/03-data/01-sqlite-layout.md

 ### 4.1 Connection and pragmas

-The database path is supplied by Config Manager and opened once by Storage Manager.
-WAL mode is mandatory, a busy timeout is enforced, and foreign key enforcement is disabled so referential integrity remains a protocol level concern.
+The database path is supplied by [Config Manager](../02-architecture/managers/01-config-manager.md) and opened once by [Storage Manager](../02-architecture/managers/02-storage-manager.md).
+WAL mode is mandatory, a busy timeout is enforced, and foreign key enforcement is disabled so referential integrity remains a protocol level concern defined by the object model in [01-protocol/02-object-model.md](../01-protocol/02-object-model.md).
 Failure to apply required pragmas aborts startup.
 Savepoints are used only for internal composition and never expose partial acceptance to callers.

 ### 4.2 Global tables